markedjs/marked/README.md

 <h2 id="contributing">Contributing</h2>

 The marked community enjoys a spirit of collaboration and contribution from all comers.
-Whether you're just getting started with Markdown, JavaScript, and Marked or your a veteran with it all, we're here to help you improve as a professional software developer while helping to improve Marked itself.
+Whether you're just getting started with Markdown, JavaScript, and Marked or you're a veteran with it all figured out, we're here to help you improve as a professionally while helping improve Marked technically.
 Please see our [contributing documentation](https://github.com/markedjs/marked/blob/master/CONTRIBUTING.md) for more details.

 For our Contribution License Agreement, see our [license](https://github.com/markedjs/marked/blob/master/LICENSE.md).